DelphinPETER/TranslationTools/README.md

 Installing
 ----------

-You can install Translation Tools by adding it to the local manifests of your local OmniRom repo.
-Execute the following in the root of your local repo:
+You can install Translation Tools by adding it to the local manifests of your local repo.
+Choose the right version of your android Rom, adapt the following and execute it in the root of your local repo:

-    curl https://raw.github.com/DelphinPETER/OmniRom_TranslatorRepo/android-4.4/TranslationTools.xml > .repo/local_manifests/TranslationTools.xml
+    curl https://raw.github.com/DelphinPETER/TranslatorRepo/ANDROID_VERSION/TranslationTools.xml > .repo/local_manifests/TranslationTools.xml
     repo sync

-After sync'ing, you can find Translation Tools under tools/TranslationTools/binary.
+After sync'ing, you can find Translation Tools under tools/TranslationTools.

-There is a helper script available for launching Translation Tools, created by the German CyanogenMod translator Jacob Müller.
-You can find more information on [this page](https://github.com/jackmu95/tt).

 Translating Translation Tools
 -----------------------------

 The interface of Translation Tools is translatable.
-Use source/language_fr.ts (or any other language) as your base; language_fr contains both French and English texts.
+Use res/string.xml (or any other language) as your base.
 Submit your translation by creating a pull request.

 Uninstalling
 ------------